jessemonroy650/Phonegap-FileTransfer-test/README.md

 `upload(fileURL, server, successCallback, errorCallback, options, trustAllHosts);`

-* fileURL - Filesystem URL representing the file on the device
+* fileURL - Filesystem URL representing the file on the device (NOTE: Many issues.
+SEE: **Backwards Compatibility Notes** in docs)
 * server - URL of the server to receive the file, as encoded by `encodeURI()`.
 * successCallback - callback receives `FileUploadResult` (Object)
 * errorCallback - callback receives `FileTransferError` (Object)